 See Absalon for a list of course literature.

 - Class Instruction

 - Project work

 - 7,5 ECTS

 - Type of assessment details

 - Description of Examination: 3 weeks before the examination, all examination questions (covering the essential issues of the course) are handed out.
 At the time of examination, one question is drawn, and the examination proceeds without preparation time.
-One third of the time will be used on the drawn question; two thirds on random questions within the curriculum.
+Approx. one third of the time will be used on the drawn question; and approx. two thirds on questions within the curriculum.